Fate of many-body localization in an Abelian lattice gauge theory: Probing nature of mid-spectrum eigenstates via

-We then look at higher disorder values of $\alpha=30$ (Fig.~\ref{fig:pDintermediatea}, top panel) and $\alpha=40$ (Fig.~\ref{fig:pDintermediatea}, bottom panel).
+We then look at still higher disorder values of $\alpha=30$ (Fig.~\ref{fig:pDintermediatea}, top panel) and $\alpha=40$ (Fig.~\ref{fig:pDintermediatea}, bottom panel).
 For $\alpha=30$, $p(\mathcal{D})$ displays a global maximum in the neighborhood of $\mathcal{D}=1/4$ for $8 \times 2$, $10 \times 2$ and $12 \times 2$ ladders with all three distributions being very broad (Fig.~\ref{fig:pDintermediatea}, top panel) implying that typical mid-spectrum eigenstates have a significant probability to have large inert regions in real space.
-However, as the size of a thin ladder with $L_y=2$ is increased from $L_x=8$ to $L_x=12$, we see that the probability to have large active regions in mid-spectrum eigenstates increases, while the weight of the distribution for larger $\mathcal{D}$ (and thus, larger inert regions) decreases.
+Interestingly, the distribution becomes symmetric for the largest ladder of dimension $14 \times 2$ which suggests that $\alpha = 30$ may be close to the ETH-MBL transition.
+The broad nature of $p(\mathcal{D})$ again leaves an imprint on the dynamics of $\Opots$ for finite-sized systems starting from typical Fock states as will be discussed in the next section.
+However, as the size of a thin ladder with $L_y=2$ is increased from $L_x=8$ to $L_x=14$, we see that the probability to have large active regions in mid-spectrum eigenstates increases, while the weight of the distribution for larger $\mathcal{D}$ (and thus, larger inert regions) decreases.
 The increase in $p(\mathcal{D})$ for small $\mathcal{D}$ is particularly significant when increasing the ladder dimension from $10 \times 2$ to $12 \times 2$.
-This reflects an instability towards thermalization as $L_x$ is increased for $\alpha=30$.
-The same trend is observed for a higher disorder of $\alpha=40$ as well for the thin ladders with $L_y=2$ (Fig.~\ref{fig:pDintermediatea}, bottom panel).
+Let us now focus on a higher disorder of $\alpha=40$ for the thin ladders with $L_y=2$ (Fig.~\ref{fig:pDintermediatea}, bottom panel).
 Here, $p(\mathcal{D})$ has an even more pronounced maximum in the neighborhood of $\mathcal{D} =1/4$ reflecting that the probability of encountering a large inert region in a typical mid-spectrum eigenstate has increased with disorder.
-However, focusing on the weight of the distribution for small $\mathcal{D}$ (see inset of Fig.~\ref{fig:pDintermediatea}, bottom panel for a zoomed version) again shows an instability towards thermalization when $L_x$ is increased from $10$ to $12$ due to an increased probability to have larger active regions in real space.
-While this trend of an increase in $p(\mathcal{D})$ for low $\mathcal{D}$ was already clear when comparing $L_x=8$ with $L_x=10$ for $\alpha=30$, we see that for higher disorder, this only becomes evident when comparing $p(\mathcal{D})$ for $L_x=10$ and $L_x=12$ (see inset of Fig.~\ref{fig:pDintermediatea}, bottom panel) reflecting the increasing length scale needed to probe an instability towards thermalization as the disorder is increased.
+Focusing on the weight of the distribution for small $\mathcal{D}$ (see inset of Fig.~\ref{fig:pDintermediatea}, bottom panel for a zoomed version) shows an instability towards thermalization when $L_x$ is increased from $10$ to $12$ due to an increased probability to have larger active regions in real space.
+However, for $14 \times 2$, we see a small decrease in $p(\mathcal{D})$ at small $\mathcal{D}$ suggesting that $\alpha=40$ is in the MBL phase but close to the transition.
 Comparing $p(\mathcal{D})$ for a $6 \times 4$ ladder to that of a $12 \times 2$ ladder for these two cases (Fig.~\ref{fig:pDintermediatea}) clearly shows that the wider ladder is more efficient at resisting MBL due to a much larger value of $p(\mathcal{D})$ at lower $\mathcal{D}$, and hence an enhanced probability of getting large active regions in typical mid-spectrum eigenstates.